Mohab-d/warden/README.md

 ![project logo](./public/images/jwtauthlogo.jpg)

+# Important > [!NOTE]

+> This project isn't usable yet, it does not include tests, and it still works on a predefined experimental database.

 # Warden

 This project provides a robust and extensible framework for handling authentication, error management, and data persistence in a TypeScript application.
 It leverages abstract classes, factories, and registries to promote a modular and maintainable design.